 Valuing a Concrete Company

 The concrete industry is directly related to the construction industry.
 Concrete is heavily used in construction projects.
 While commercial construction decreased during the pandemic in 2020, residential construction has increased.
 Low-interest rates on mortgages have enticed consumers to buy and build.
-Residential construction has increased 3.4% throughout the year 2021.
+Residential construction has increased by 3.4% throughout the year 2021.
 Whether you want to buy or sell a concrete business, it is beneficial to understand the fair market value of a concrete company.
 Learn what a valuation expert considers when valuing a concrete company.

 Many things can impact the value of a concrete business.
 Peak Business Valuation, business appraiser, works with individuals across the country who are buying or selling concrete contractor companies.
 Our trained professionals create detailed reports determining the value of your business.
 Obtaining a business valuation is one of the steps in the process of buying, selling, or growing.
 As part of the consultation process, we discuss key-value factors a valuation expert uses when valuing a concrete company.
 One note to remember, these numbers are only a guide.
 For specific information related to the value of your concrete business, schedule a free consultation with Peak Business Valuation.